based on the World Pool-Billiard Association (WPA) World Standardized Rules (the “official rules of pool”)

 With most miscues, the tip slides along the cue ball, and the tip, ferrule, and/or shaft make secondary contact with the cue ball.
-The secondary contacts might partially explain the slapping sound you hear with a miscue.
+The secondary contacts might partially explain the slapping sound you can sometimes hear with a miscue.
 Normally, multiple hits on the cue ball results in a foul; but in case of a miscue, the multiple hits are not considered a foul under the current rules (unless the miscue is judged as “intentional”).
 For more information, see “Rules – Part V: miscellaneous fouls” (BD, December, 2009) and:

 One case where a miscue should be called a foul is when secondary contact clearly affects the shot.
 The following videos demonstrate both unintentional and intentional miscue fouls:

 Here is a good example where the miscue might not be “intentional,” but it should be ruled as a foul, because secondary contact is obvious: